erikhvc/cf1-block-page-worker/README.md

-Cloudflare workder for custom CF One Gateway block page
+Cloudflare worker for custom CF One Gateway block page

 1. Create a new worker and upload the worker.js code
 2. Modify the link to the logo and support info (Emailm URL and Phone) as needed: